sailpoint-oss/golang-sdk/sdk-output/v3/docs/ScheduledSearchCreateRequest.md

 ### NewScheduledSearchCreateRequest

-`func NewScheduledSearchCreateRequest(savedSearchId string, schedule Schedule1, recipients []TypedReference, ) *ScheduledSearchCreateRequest`
+`func NewScheduledSearchCreateRequest(savedSearchId string, schedule Schedule1, recipients []ScheduleRecipientsInner, ) *ScheduledSearchCreateRequest`

 NewScheduledSearchCreateRequest instantiates a new ScheduledSearchCreateRequest object This constructor will assign default values to properties that have it defined,